Practice Good Dental Health

 Let’s begin by using a tongue scraper in the morning before brushing your teeth.
 Consider purchasing a stainless-steel tongue scraper (not plastic) as the metal ones are easier to clean and won’t chip.
 By using a tongue scraper, you help in removing harmful toxins and bacteria creating a healthier environment in your mouth.

-A dental hygienist always recommends to brush your teeth at least twice daily for approximately two minutes.
+Brush your teeth at least twice daily for approximately two minutes.
 Use a soft bristle brush at a 45-degree angle.
 This method will adequately remove the bacteria causing a plaque buildup and decay.
 Remember to replace your toothbrush every three months as the bristles wear down and bacteria from your mouth cling to the bristles.
 If you already have gum disease you will need to replace your toothbrush more frequently approximately every four to six weeks.
 If you have been sick or have had a strep infection of the throat, you will need to replace your toothbrush after the illness.
 You mustn’t forget to floss.
 Flossing removes food particles and bacteria that get stuck between your teeth.
 Some brands have added tea tree oil (antimicrobial) or coconut oil.

 In addition to brushing and flossing, consider oil pulling.
 Studies have shown that oil pulling decreases the development of plaque and plaque-induced gingivitis in the mouth.
 Coconut or sesame oil is swished around in the mouth for 10 to 20 minutes daily.
 Consider oil pulling while taking a shower to accomplish two tasks at once.
 Do not swallow and never spit the oils down the drain but into a waste basket.
 The oils distribute vitamins and lauric acid (anti-inflammatory and antimicrobial properties) while “pulling” bad bacteria from the mouth.